elixirschool/elixirschool/lessons/en/storage/cachex.md

 ## Real-World Example

-Here's a practical example of using Cachex in a web application:
+Let's look at a practical example of using Cachex in a web application.
+In this exmaple we'll limit the size of our cache to 1000 entries and set an hour TTL on entries.
+We'll use the `fetch/4` function we looked at previously to retrieve our cached user or look the user up in the event there is a cache miss.
+When we update our user's record, we'll update our cache record:

 ```elixir
 defmodule MyApp.UserCache do